openhab/org.openhab.binding.zwave/doc/fibaro/fgwreu111_0_0.md

 ### Parameter 41: Second button – scenes sent

 which actions result in sending scene IDs
-This parameter determines which actions result in sending scene IDs assigned to them.
-Values can be combined (e.g. 1+2=3 means that scenes for single and double click are sent).Enabling scenes for triple click disables entering the device in learn mode by triple clicking.
+<p&gtThis parameter determines which actions result in sending scene IDs assigned to them.
+Values can be combined (e.g. 1+2=3 means that scenes for single and double click are sent).Enabling scenes for triple click disables entering the device in learn mode by triple clicking.</p&gt <p&gt0 (no scenes)</p&gt <p&gt1 – Key pressed 1 time</p&gt <p&gt2 – Key pressed 2 times</p&gt <p&gt4 – Key pressed 3 times</p&gt <p&gt8 – Key hold down and key released</p&gt

-0 (no scenes)

-1 – Key pressed 1 time

-2 – Key pressed 2 times

-4 – Key pressed 3 times

-8 – Key hold down and key released
 Values in the range 0 to 15 may be set.

 The manufacturer defined default value is ```0```.